quicwg/base-drafts/draft-ietf-quic-transport.md

 Retry packets use an authenticated encryption with associated data function (AEAD; {{?AEAD=RFC5116}}) to protect against accidental modification.

-Initial packets use an AEAD with keys that are derived using a value that is visible on the wire, and therefore does not provide effective confidentiality protection.
+Initial packets use an AEAD, the keys for which are derived using a value that is visible on the wire.
+Initial packets therefore do not have effective confidentiality protection.
 Initial protection exists to ensure that the sender of the packet is on the network path.
 Any entity that receives an Initial packet from a client can recover the keys that will allow them to both read the contents of the packet and generate Initial packets that will be successfully authenticated at either endpoint.

 All other packets are protected with keys derived from the cryptographic handshake.
 The cryptographic handshake ensures that only the communicating